-Budgeted cost: £72,000
+Budgeted cost: £60,000

-Activity Evidence that supports this approach from Challenge number(s) the Education Endowment Fund Toolkit addressed 1.
-Homework/independent study culture support by digital software and after school clubs KS3 and KS4 - staffed by cover supervisors and UPS staff Extending school day 1, 2 and 3 2.
-Oracy whole school initiative with Voice 21 - developing talk to read and write strategies to improve Oral Language Intervention comprehension from academic text Reading comprehension strategies 3.
-Retrieval practice embedded into all lessons - using grids, interleaving and quizzing Meta- cognition and self regulation + 4.
-Benchmarking at start of Y7 to create small nurture English and maths groupings to narrow gap in Smaller class size Y7 and Y8 Oral Language Intervention 5.
+ctivity Evidence that supports this approach from the Education Endowment Fund Toolkit Challenge number(s) addressed 1.
+Homework/independent study culture support by digital software and after school clubs KS3 and KS4 - staffed by cover supervisors and UPS staff Extending school Day 1, 2 and 3 2.
+Oracy whole school initiative with Voice 21 - developing talk to read and write strategies to improve comprehension from academic text Oral Language Intervention Reading comprehension strategies 3.
+Retrieval practice embedded into all lessons - using grids, interleaving and quizzing Meta- cognition and self-regulation +7 months Smaller class size 4.
+Benchmarking at start of Y7 to create small nurture English and maths groupings to narrow gap in Y7 and Y8 Oral Language Intervention 5.
 In Y11 and Y10 additional groups and class support given to English and maths PP students who have fallen behind Meta- cognition and self-regulation 6.
-Development of TEAMs curriculum to provide a keep them up and catch them up for PP students in English, maths and Aspiration Intervention 7. science Accelerating progress for exami- nation groups and developing cul- tural capital across curriculum to increase uptake into the sixth form and support destinations.
+Development of TEAMs curriculum to provide a keep them up and catch them up for PP students in English, maths and science Aspiration Intervention 7.
+Accelerating progress for examination groups and developing cultural capital across curriculum to increase uptake into the sixth form and support destinations.

-Targeted academic support (for example, tutoring, one-to-one support structured interventions)
+Targeted academic support (for example, tutoring, one-to-one support structured interventions) Budgeted cost: £28,000